amphp/amp/README.md

 ##### Optional Extensions

-Extensions are only needed if your app necessitates a high numbers of concurrent socket connections, usually this limit is configured up to 1024 file descriptors.
+Extensions are only needed if your app necessitates a high number of concurrent socket connections, usually this limit is configured up to 1024 file descriptors.

 - [`ev`](https://pecl.php.net/package/ev)
 - [`event`](https://pecl.php.net/package/event)